Haltemprice: Parish (1858–1974)

 Haltemprice was historically an extra-parochial area, and was made a civil parish in its own right in 1858.
 It was included in the Sculcoates Rural District under the Local Government Act 1894.

 Urban district (1935–1974)

 On 1 April 1935, under a County Review Order, an urban district of Haltemprice was set up, to cover Hull's western suburbs.
 The Cottingham and Hessle urban districts were abolished and included into the new Haltemprice Urban District, as was part of the Sculcoates Rural District including the existing parish of Haltemprice and the parish of West Ella.
 In 1961 the parish had a population of 42,386.

 On 1 April 1974, under the Local Government Act 1972, Haltemprice Urban District was merged to form part of the Beverley borough in Humberside.
 Haltemprice parish was also abolished.
 The northern half of Humberside became the reconstituted East Riding in 1996.
 The former Haltemprice area has been since divided again into a number of civil parishes.

-The area gave its name to the Parliamentary seat of Haltemprice and Howden and, as the fictional constituency of Haltemprice, was held by the fictional Tory MP Alan B'Stard in the ITV sitcom The New Statesman.